Skip to main content

 • Navigate to the 'Domains' tab on the DSAR Configuration screen.

-• Click on 'New'.
+• Click on "New".

 • Provide a 'Display Name' and 'Identifier' for the domain.